apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.3.0/index.md

 As of 2.3.0, you can run the DagProcessorManager as a standalone process.
 Because DagProcessorManager runs user code, separating it from the scheduler process and running it as an independent process in a different host is a good idea.

-`airflow dag-processor` cli command will start a new process that will run the DagProcessorManager in a separate process.
-Before you can run the DagProcessorManager as a standalone process, you need to set the `AIRFLOW__SCHEDULER__STANDALONE_DAG_PROCESSOR` to `True`.
+The `airflow dag-processor` cli command will start a new process that will run the DagProcessorManager in a separate process.
+Before you can run the DagProcessorManager as a standalone process, you need to set the [[scheduler] standalone_dag_processor](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#standalone_dag_processor) to `True`.

 More information can be found here: [dag-processor CLI command](https://airflow.apache.org/docs/apache-airflow/latest/cli-and-env-variables-ref.html#dag-processor)